-[This is the version of this document as it was at 31 December 2000 to 9 February 2014.]
+[This is the version of this document from 10 February 2014.]

 [Note: The version of the Act as at 31 December 2000 was revised and consolidated by the Law Reform Commission of Uganda.
 All subsequent amendments have been researched and applied by Laws.Africa for ULII.]